 that can cause system issues or slow performance.

 The issue involved UDP packets, a familiar hack for Internet of Things (IoT) devices.
 With this Zoom bug, any command the Windows, Mac, and Linux apps intercepted were deemed verbatim.
-This meant that the attacker could send the tainted code and have the free rein to do everything, from joining the private call to kicking other participants off it.
+This meant that a malicious actor could exploit this vulnerability to execute arbitrary actions, from joining a private call to ejecting other participants.

 “This allows an attacker to craft and send UPD pockets which get interpreted as messages processed from the trusted TCP channel used by authorized Zoom servers,” explained the Tenable blog.